 Trauma may be one of the most misunderstood and under-treated facets of human suffering, but it is treatable.
 Learn more about how Healing Paths approaches trauma treatment.

-We are located at 1325 N. Main Street #3 in Bountiful, Utah.
-Take exit 319 and head toward the mountains on 400 North till you get to main street.
-Take a right on main street and follow it till you pass Page’s lane.
-We are on the right side of the street about a block and a half past Page’s lane, in the building with the big Allstate sign facing the road.
+Take exit 319 and head toward the mountains on 400 North till you get to Main Street.
+Take a right on Main Street and follow it till you pass Page’s lane.
+We are on the right side of the street about a block and a half past Page’s Lane, in the building with the big Allstate sign facing the road.
 Come up the stairs and find your therapist’s name on the door.